Ben Bernanke: Academic and government career (1979–2006)

 Bernanke taught at the Stanford Graduate School of Business from 1979 until 1985, was a visiting professor at New York University and went on to become a tenured professor at Princeton University in the Department of Economics.
 He chaired that department from 1996 until September 2002, when he went on public service leave.
 He resigned his position at Princeton July 1, 2005.

 Bernanke served as a member of the Board of Governors of the Federal Reserve System from 2002 to 2005.
 In one of his first speeches as a governor, entitled "Deflation: Making Sure It Doesn't Happen Here", he outlined what has been referred to as the Bernanke doctrine.

 As a member of the board of governors of the Federal Reserve System on February 20, 2004, Bernanke gave a speech in which he postulated that we are in a new era called the Great Moderation, where modern macroeconomic policy has decreased the volatility of the business cycle to the point that it should no longer be a central issue in economics.

-In June 2005, Bernanke was named chairman of President George W. Bush's Council of Economic Advisers, and resigned as Fed governor.
+In June 2005, Bernanke was named chairman of President George W. Bush's Council of Economic Advisers and resigned as Fed governor.
 The appointment was largely viewed as a test run to ascertain if Bernanke could be Bush's pick to succeed Greenspan as Fed chairman the next year.
 He held the post until January 2006.

 Chairman of the United States Federal Reserve

-On February 1, 2006, Bernanke began a fourteen-year term as a member of the Federal Reserve Board of Governors and a four-year term as chairman (after having been nominated by President Bush in late 2005).
-By virtue of the chairmanship, he sat on the Financial Stability Oversight Board that oversees the Troubled Asset Relief Program.
+On February 1, 2006, Bernanke began a fourteen-year term as a member of the Federal Reserve Board of Governors and a four-year term as chairman.
+By virtue of the chairmanship, he was on the Financial Stability Oversight Board that oversees the Troubled Asset Relief Program.
 He also served as chairman of the Federal Open Market Committee, the System's principal monetary policy making body.

 His first months as chairman of the Federal Reserve System were marked by difficulties communicating with the media.
 An advocate of more transparent Fed policy and clearer statements than Greenspan had made, he had to back away from his initial idea of stating clearer inflation goals as such statements tended to affect the stock market.
 Maria Bartiromo disclosed on CNBC comments from their private conversation at the White House Correspondents' Association Dinner.
 She reported that Bernanke said investors had misinterpreted his comments as indicating that he was "dovish" on inflation.
 He was sharply criticized for making public statements about Fed direction, which he said was a "lapse in judgment."